Skip to main content

 In June 2024, a family from West Texas was exposed to mercury through a skin cream product purchased in Mexico.
 It was labeled as Nunn skin cream, and mercury was not listed on the label as an ingredient.
 After using the face cream, one family member developed mild nonspecific symptoms.
 In the past, Texas and other states have identified cases of mercury poisoning through skin cream.

 Mercury may be added to skin creams claiming to lighten the skin, treat acne, or fade freckles, blemishes, and age spots.
 These products are often manufactured abroad, and the mercury is not usually added by the original manufacturer but by a third party.
 The products are sold illegally in the United States, often in shops catering to the Latino, Asian, African, or Middle Eastern communities or promoted and sold through social media or mobile apps.
-For more information, please see the FDA webpage: Skin Products Containing Mercury and/or Hydroquinone | FDA.
+For more information, please visit the FDA webpage: Skin Products Containing Mercury and/or Hydroquinone | FDA.

 Mercury is dangerous and can cause serious adverse health effects in both adults and children.
 Mercury exposure is especially of concern for children and pregnant women or nursing mothers, because mercury may be passed to fetuses and infants.